 - The Revenant – Siân Grigg, Duncan Jarman, and Robert Pandini

-Benicio Del Toro and Jennifer Garner present the movies The Revenant, Mad Max: Fury Road.
+Benicio Del Toro and Jennifer Garner present The Revenant and Mad Max: Fury Road movies.

 - Carol – Ed Lachman